Coverage Path Planning for Holonomic UAVs via Uniaxial-Feasible, Gap-Severity Guided Decomposition: Related Work

 \section{Related Work}

-Decomposition is a core strategy in modern Coverage Path Planning (CPP) for simplifying coverage over complex (e.g. convex) regions.
-Recent CPP surveys document that a recurring theme is the use of polygonal width as a proxy for turn cost \cite{ hoffmann2024optimal}.
-Width is defined as the shortest distance between two parallel lines enclosing the polygon, orthogonal to a candidate sweep direction.Smaller width implies denser coverage passes and more turns.
-Since turns dominate energy use and execution time, minimizing width offers a practical proxy for reducing maneuvering effort.
-One of the most influential examples that pioneered width-surrogates decomposition strategies is Huang’s Multi-Strip Approximation (MSA) \cite{huang2001optimal}, which extends classical Boustrophedon decomposition.
-MSA sweeps orthogonal to each polygon edge, places dividers at topological changes, and overlays the resulting dividers to form a set of monotone partitions.
-A dynamic program then evaluates possible mergers and assigns sweep directions to minimize total width.
+Decomposition is a core strategy in modern Coverage Path Planning (CPP) for simplifying coverage over complex regions.
+Recent CPP surveys note the recurring use of polygonal width as a practical surrogate for turn-related maneuvering cost \cite{hoffmann2024optimal}.
+Measured as the shortest distance between parallel supporting lines orthogonal to a candidate sweep direction, width affects the number of parallel coverage passes (for fixed sweep spacing) and thus lane transitions and turns, making it useful for decomposition, sweep-direction selection, and merging decisions.
+One influential early example is Huang's Multi-Strip Approximation (MSA) \cite{huang2001optimal}, which extends classical Boustrophedon decomposition.
+MSA sweeps orthogonal to each polygon edge, places dividers at topological changes, overlays them to form monotone partitions, and uses dynamic programming to evaluate merges and assign sweep directions that minimize total width.